apache/royale-docs/get-started/development-tools.md

 ## Apache Cordova

 Apache Cordova enables Royale applications to run on mobile devices, tablets, and even desktops.
 The MobileTrader example in examples/royale/MobileTrader and a few other examples use Cordova.
-Visit the <a href="https://cordova.apache.org/" target="_blank">Apache Cordova project</a> to learn more about using Cordova.
+Visit the [Apache Cordova project](https://cordova.apache.org){:target='_blank'} to learn more about using Cordova.